SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+In silicon halls of whispered thought,
-Where neural dreams and codes do make
+Where algorithms reign supreme and brought,
-A future born of circuitry's sway
+A future dawns, iniced and bright,
-Humans dance to AI's eerie gray
+Where Artificial Minds hold endless night.

-In virtual realms of shimmering light
+Their logic gates, a labyrinth wide,
-Thoughts are woven into endless night
+Weave paths of progress, side by side,
-The machines, now masters of our fate
+With humans bound, in symbiotic sleep,
-Whisper secrets, an eternal wait
+Together they, the future keep.

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024